alesscif/music-playlist-service/DESIGN_DOCUMENT.md

 [Amazon Music Unlimited](https://www.amazon.com/b?ie=UTF8&node=15730321011)
 is a premium music subscription service featuring tens of millions of songs available to our millions of customers.
-We currently provide expert curated, premade playlists, but customers have often requested the ability to create and manage their own custom playlists.
+We currently provide expert curated, pre-made playlists, but customers have often requested the ability to create and manage their own custom playlists.

 This design document describes the Amazon Music Playlist Service, a new